ynx0/graph-store-documentation/3_validator_walkthrough.md

 In general, you want to first have your schema finalized, then at every node ask the question: who should be able to modify (add/remove) this node, and its children if present in your schema.
 You may find that you don’t need to set permission for every single type of node afterwards, although being thorough can help to find bugs in permissioning early on.
 Writing out the permissions in plain words and bullet points, sketching them out in the form of a table, then splitting it up into the code can also make the design process easier.

 ### Earth/Mars Interface Details
-There are a few general ways to talk to graph-store.
-You can either interact with %graph-store directly from the dojo, or through HTTP requests.
-You can do pokes/scries/spiders through either the dojo or http.
-In the case of HTTP requests, get requests can be used for pokes or scries, while post requests can be used to start spider threads.
-You can also create subscriptions which are long lived connections where you get a continual stream of updates from graph-store.
+There are a few general ways to talk to a Graph Store gall agent.
+You can either interact with the agent in the form of pokes/scries/spiders either directly from the dojo, or through HTTP requests via Eyre.
-***

-All graph store applications are going to have a mark, which are applied to data going in or coming out.
+- All graph store applications are going to have a mark, which are applied to data going in or coming out
+- Eyre lets you choose the mark you scry for by specifying the desired format in the url while making the HTTP request

-- In the case of data going in, you pass in a marked-graph which %graph-store uses to validate the whole graph with.
-In the case of adding a node to a graph, the node will simply be checked for validity using the existing mark since the mark is already set on a per-graph basis.
+- In the case of data going in, you pass in a `marked-graph` which the Graph Store agent uses to validate the whole `graph` with.
+In the case of adding a node to a graph, the node will simply be checked for validity using the existing mark since the mark is already set on a per-graph basis

-- In the case of data coming out, eyre forcibly tries to convert the hoon noun into json, and silently fails if no json conversion exists.
-This process is handled by Graph Store under the hood because all graphs have a well-defined en-json/de-json format, so you never have to worry about making your own (de)serialization arms.
+- In the case of data coming out, Eyre forcibly tries to convert the hoon noun into json, and silently fails if no json conversion exists.
+This process is handled by Graph Store under the hood because all graphs have a well-defined en-json/de-json format, so you never have to worry about making your own de/serialization arms.

-- In addition, eyre lets you choose the mark you scry for by specifying the desired format in the url while making the HTTP request.

 Code References
 - [`interface/src/logic/api/base.ts#L62`](https://github.com/urbit/urbit/blob/master/pkg/interface/src/logic/api/base.ts#L62)
 - [`mar/graph/update.hoon`](https://github.com/urbit/urbit/blob/e2ad6e3e9219c8bfad62f27f05c7cac94c9effa8/pkg/arvo/mar/graph/update.hoon)
-- [`sys/vane/eyre.hoon#L1617-L1625`](https://github.com/urbit/urbit/blob/ac096d85ae847fcfe8786b51039c92c69abc006e/pkg/arvo/sys/vane/eyre.hoon#L1617-L1625) shows how eyre applies marks
+- [`sys/vane/eyre.hoon#L1617-L1625`](https://github.com/urbit/urbit/blob/ac096d85ae847fcfe8786b51039c92c69abc006e/pkg/arvo/sys/vane/eyre.hoon#L1617-L1625) shows how Eyre applies marks

 ## [Next](./4_advanced_info.md)
 ## [Home](./README.md)